 Overview

 A whopping 1.4 billion people speak English worldwide!
 That’s around 20% of the world’s population.
-Of course, the estimate isn’t completely reliable but it does signify the importance of the language in the world.
+Of course, the estimate isn’t completely reliable but it does signify the importance of the English language in Africa and the world.

-In this article, we shall explore the impact, statistics, and influence of the English language in African countries.
+In this article, we shall explore the impact, statistics, and influence of the English language in African countries and which countries in Africa speak English.

 The second-largest continent with 54 countries and a whopping 1.6 billion population, Africa has huge diversity.